Team Logo

 For Italian athletes, this agreement opens a structured and regulated pathway to professional football at the European level.
 The Red Lions are building a competitive project in Florence, and they want to give talented Italian players the opportunity to be part of it.

-By establishing clear rules with the IFL, both sides ensure that players who make the step up to AFLE level do so in a way that is fair to everyone involved.
+By establishing clear rules with the IFL, both sides ensure that players who make the step up to the AFLE level do so in a way that is fair to everyone involved.
 The agreement creates a foundation that benefits Italian football as a whole.

 The Red Lions enter the 2026 AFLE season with a clear identity: a franchise that is ambitious on the field and responsible off it.
 This agreement with the IFL is a reflection of exactly that.